 While the focus on the final mile isn’t exactly new, the COVID-19 pandemic has influenced several aspects of it, including:

 An increase in online shopping

-With many stores, malls and other retailers closed or operating on limited hours – the trend of buying online has increased rapidly in the past several weeks.
-Retail giant Target recently disclosed that its online sales rose by a staggering 275 percent in April as more people shelter in place and opt to shop from the safety of their homes.
+With many stores, malls and other retailers closed or operating on limited hours – the trend of buying online has increased rapidly in the past few years.
+Retail giant Target disclosed that its online sales rose by a staggering 275 percent in April 2020 as more people sheltered in place and opted to shop from the safety of their homes.

 The rise in eCommerce has been developing over the past several years and it poses its own set of challenges to retailers.
 One challenge is that online purchases tend to be returned more frequently than in-store purchases, with online sales being returned 15-30 percent of the time when compared to only 8 percent of sales at the store.

 This trend is causing a “reverse logistics” strain, complicating what is already a complex supply chain.
 Retailers are increasingly reliant on visibility technology to help them handle these returns and better manage their inventories.

 Frustration with longer delivery wait times